 Craving ice cream?
 Get your Scoops on

-“Baskin Robbins sold [the property] to me when I was 22 or 23,” says Collins.
-“That’s when I bought it.
-It was a lot of work.
+“Baskin Robbins sold [the property] to me when I was 22 or 23,” he says.
+“It was a lot of work.
 Who keeps their first job?
 I guess I do.”

 Dishing out 44 flavors of ice cream and frozen yogurt from various suppliers (Hershey’s, Perry’s, and a third “smaller distributor”), Scoops didn’t take long to become a city staple.
 The success of Collins’ flagship was so great that the proprietor opened two additional locations in 2010 and 2013, respectively: Brookline’s Scoops on the Boulevard, and Scoops in Bloomfield.

 “It’s like three totally different places,” he says of the neighborhoods.
 But that doesn’t mean his storefronts were chosen at random.
 Not by coincidence, each Scoops store resides within a major business district.
 “I wouldn’t [open another shop] in a mall or a strip mall because nobody can walk there … I want people to come in and relax and hang out.
 The store belongs to the neighborhood.”

 A Mount Lebanon resident himself, Collins is no stranger to Pittsburgh’s contrasting districts.
 And, as a true Pittsburgher, he takes pride in offering above-and-beyond service.
 “I do try to cater to what the neighborhoods … if [the customers] want something [like a certain flavor of ice cream], I can try to adapt to it.”

 In Bloomfield, for example, he considers the Italian heritage of “Pittsburgh’s Little Italy” before swapping out any local favorites.
 Translation: spumoni ice cream, available at the ready (“It is Little Italy”).
 He says there’s more room for variation in the Brookline and Mount Lebanon shops, since both shops are … well, roomier.